Phala-Network/phala-wiki/content/docs/developer/run-a-local-development-network.md

 ---
-title: Run a Local Development Network
+title: "1.1 Run a Local Development Network"
-weight: 2
 ---

 > Basic understanding of Linux shell and compiling is necessary to follow this tutorial.